fzgram/swap-test/README.md

 # Hardhat config, and solidity test and deploy

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This may be useful.

 ## hardhat config in "hardhat.config.js" file: